How To Develop A Telemedicine Application: An Ultimate Guide To Telehealth App Development

 Doctor On Demand

 Doctor On Demand is a service that offers remote consultations with over 1,400 physicians all across the United States.
 Patients can connect to doctors via text or video.
-One of the standout features of Doctors On Demand is its prescription service and the built-in interactive map where the patient can locate the nearest pharmacy.
+One of the standout features of Doctors On Demand is its prescription service and the interactive built-in map where the patient can locate the nearest pharmacy

 MDLive